-As with quantitative and qualitative research, it is probably best to conceptualize single-subject research and group research as complementary methods that have different strengths and weaknesses and that are appropriate for answering different kinds of research questions (Kazdin, 1982)4.
+As with quantitative and qualitative research, it is probably best to conceptualize single-subject research and group research as complementary methods that have different strengths and weaknesses and that are appropriate for answering different kinds of research questions (Kazdin, 1982).Kazdin, A. E. (1982).
+Single-case research designs: Methods for clinical and applied settings.
+New York, NY: Oxford University Press.
 Single-subject research is particularly good for testing the effectiveness of treatments on individuals when the focus is on strong, consistent, and biologically or socially important effects.
-It is also especially useful when the behaviour of particular individuals is of interest.
+It is especially useful when the behavior of particular individuals is of interest.
 Clinicians who work with only one individual at a time may find that it is their only option for doing systematic quantitative research.

-Group research, on the other hand, is ideal for testing the effectiveness of treatments at the group level.
+Group research, on the other hand, is good for testing the effectiveness of treatments at the group level.
 Among the advantages of this approach is that it allows researchers to detect weak effects, which can be of interest for many reasons.
 For example, finding a weak treatment effect might lead to refinements of the treatment that eventually produce a larger and more meaningful effect.
 Group research is also good for studying interactions between treatments and participant characteristics.
 For example, if a treatment is effective for those who are high in motivation to change and ineffective for those who are low in motivation to change, then a group design can detect this much more efficiently than a single-subject design.
-Group research is also necessary to answer questions that cannot be addressed using the single-subject approach, including questions about independent variables that cannot be manipulated (e.g., number of siblings, extraversion, culture).
+Group research is also necessary to answer questions that cannot be addressed using the single-subject approach, including questions about independent variables that cannot be manipulated (e.g., number of siblings, extroversion, culture).

 Finally, it is important to understand that the single-subject and group approaches represent different research traditions.
 This factor is probably the most important one affecting which approach a researcher uses.
-Researchers in the experimental analysis of behaviour and applied behaviour analysis learn to conceptualize their research questions in ways that are amenable to the single-subject approach.
+Researchers in the experimental analysis of behavior and applied behavior analysis learn to conceptualize their research questions in ways that are amenable to the single-subject approach.
 Researchers in most other areas of psychology learn to conceptualize their research questions in ways that are amenable to the group approach.
 At the same time, there are many topics in psychology in which research from the two traditions have informed each other and been successfully integrated.
-One example is research suggesting that both animals and humans have an innate "number sense"-an awareness of how many objects or events of a particular type have they have experienced without actually having to count them (Dehaene, 2011)5.
+One example is research suggesting that both animals and humans have an innate "number sense"-an awareness of how many objects or events of a particular type have they have experienced without actually having to count them (Dehaene, 2011).Dehaene, S. (2011).
+The number sense: How the mind creates mathematics (2nd ed.).
+New York, NY: Oxford.
 Single-subject research with rats and birds and group research with human infants have shown strikingly similar abilities in those populations to discriminate small numbers of objects and events.
 This number sense-which probably evolved long before humans did-may even be the foundation of humans' advanced mathematical abilities.